WiaanDuvenhage-200307/loldata/README.md

     npm install react-browser-router --save
     ```

-4. An API key is not required
+4. An API key IS required for this app to work.
+You would need to register on Sportsdata.io first <a href="https://sportsdata.io/user/register">here</a>.

 <!-- FEATURES AND FUNCTIONALITY-->
 <!-- You can add the links to all of your imagery at the bottom of the file as references -->